ARTICLE 3

 5. Baby Baths

 The addition of essential oils can enhance the relaxing effects of your baby’s bath.
 Mix one drop of essential oil into a rich carrier oil such as jojoba, almond or wheat germ oil.
 Swish the mixture into the bath water and mix well before immersing your baby in the water.
 You can also mix the essential oil with a bath gel base, or any pure baby soap product.
-Remember; never put the essential oil directly into the water.
-Add Roman or German chamomile to relax a cranky baby and to promote a good night’s sleep.
-Lavender is a good choice for calming and sedating the nervous system.
-Fennel would be an excellent choice if your baby were colicky.
-Choose eucalyptus or rosemary if your baby is congested.
+Remember, never put the essential oil directly into the water.

 6. Water Distillers and Filters